 Workplace injury - all industries

-- Under the over-3-day RIDDOR reporting requirement, self-reported results suggested that just over half of all non-fatal injuries (including major injuries) were actually reported, with the self-employed reporting a much smaller proportion.
+- Under the old RIDDOR reporting requirements self-reported results suggested that just over half of all non-fatal injuries to employees were actually reported.
+The self-employed reported a much smaller proportion.

 More information about workplace injury